samuelscho92/c201-simplified/C201_FM_Simplified/C201_3A_What_Is_Real.md

 ## Part 4: Our Default Mindset

-Our usual mindset is this: live for what I can see, feel, and touch right now.

-Thoughts about death and eternal judgment feel distant and uncomfortable.
-So we push them away.
+So many of us only give thoughts to our present moment.
+We don't think about our origin.
+We don't think about afterlife.
+They feel distant and uncomfortable.
+We have our lives to live today, wo we push these thoughts away.

 The Bible says this is not a neutral position.
 It is a form of pride — a refusal to face the truth about ourselves and our Creator.